A Closed-Form Transition Density Expansion for Elliptic and Hypo-Elliptic SDEs: Numerical Experiments

 where $p_0$, $p_\theta$ denote priors on the initial value $X_0$ and the parameter $\theta$, respectively.
 We replace the true transition density with the CF-expansion as given in (\ref{eq:practice}), that is:

 The approximate posterior obtained via (\ref{eq:posterior})-(\ref{eq:a-posterior}) can now be used within standard or particle-based MCMC methods: (i) For standard MCMC, the `correction terms' can be treated as a part of the likelihood function, so that a-priori the dynamics of the $X$-process are determined by the baseline density.
-This allows for application of centred/non-centred algorithms, as in the latter case one can use as latent components the standard Gaussian noise that generates samples from the baseline density; (ii) For particle-based methods, the `correction terms' can become part of the weights and one can apply, e.g., particle filters by sampling from the tractable baseline density.
+This allows for application of centred/non-centred algorithms, as in the latter case one can use as latent components the standard Gaussian noise that generates samples from the baseline density; (ii) For particle-based methods, the `correction terms' can become part of the weights and one can apply, e.g., particle filters by sampling from the tractable baseline density. {\begin{remark} In the above, we have discussed the use of baseline Gaussian density as a `proposal' within the standard/particle-based MCMC computational framework with `correction terms' becoming part of the weights, rather than directly sampling from the approximate density of the form (baseline Gaussian density) $\times$ (1 + (correction)), as the latter approach is in general unavailable.
+However, one may employ a methodology proposed by \cite{davie:22} who constructed a tractable sampling scheme via a corresponding density expansion in an elliptic setting, in a way so that the used expansion preserves a high order proximity in Wasserstein distance.
+Extension to hypo-elliptic SDEs is not straightforward and could be an interesting future research direction. \end{remark}}